-

 Determining property rating valuations

-QV valuers analyse recent sales and compare similar properties using technology and experience to determine a property’s rating value.
+QV valuers analyse recent sales and compare similar properties using technology and experience to determine a property’s rating valuation.

 The updated rating valuations are independently audited by the Office of the Valuer-General to ensure they meet rigorous quality standards before the new rating valuations are certified.